United States weighs largest ever draw from emergency oil reserve -sources | Headlines

 United States weighs largest ever draw from emergency oil reserve -sources

+While it was unclear if the U.S. SPR draw would be part of a wider global coordinated release, the news slammed oil markets, pushing prices on both sides of the Atlantic down more than $6 a barrel.
 The IEA did not respond to a request for comment outside office hours.
 President Joe Biden will deliver remarks on Thursday on his administration's actions, the White House said.
-The latest amount of U.S. oil release being considered, which is equivalent to about two days of global demand, would mark the third time the United States has tapped its strategic reserves in the past six months, and would be the largest release in the near 50-year history of the SPR.

-Global oil prices plunged more than $5 a barrel on the news.
-Oil prices have surged since Russia invaded Ukraine in late February and the United States and allies responded with hefty sanctions on Russia, the second-largest exporter of crude.
+Oil prices have surged since Russia invaded Ukraine in late February and the United States and allies responded with hefty sanctions on Russia - the No.2 exporter of crude.
+Russia is among the top three oil producers and accounts for about 14% of the world's total supply.

-Russia exports 4 to 5 million bpd.
-The news comes just before the Organization of the Petroleum Exporting Countries and its allies, an oil producer group known as OPEC+ that includes Saudi Arabia and Russia, meets to discuss reducing supply curbs.
+Supply concerns drove up benchmark Brent crude futures to about $139 a barrel this month, highest since 2008.
+News of the potential oil release comes ahead of a meeting between the Organization of the Petroleum Exporting Countries and its allies including Russia, an oil producer group known as OPEC+.
 The United States, Britain and others have previously urged OPEC+ to quickly boost output.

 However, OPEC+ is not expected to veer from its plan to keep boosting output gradually when it meets Thursday.
 The U.S. SPR currently holds 568.3 million barrels, its lowest since May 2002, according to the U.S. Energy Department.